Lone-Rock-Point/Lone-Rock-Point.github.io/code.markdown

 ---

 ## WordPress
 We build web-based solutions using WordPress as a CMS.
-We avoid using headless setups whenever possible, as they add a layer of complexity, code libraries, and development requirements that often times are not required.
+We avoid using headless setups whenever possible, as they add a layer of complexity, code libraries, and additional requirements that are a barrier to development.

 ### WordPress Themes
 All WordPress sites require a theme to load.
 The focus of the theme is to handle appearance, design, and layout, while abstracting the required functionality into dedicated plugins.
 When appropriate, we use our in-house [CivicPress Theme](https://civicpress.us/) as a starting point, as it complies with the requirements listed in the [Integrated Digital Experience Act and OMB M-23-22](https://digital.gov/resources/delivering-digital-first-public-experience/).